-From the start, this is not an entry-level article on how to create an SEO Dashboard using Data Studio.
-There are already a few well-organized guides to get you started with it (that helped me A LOT in the early days), and here are a few to get you started:
+From the start, this is not an entry-level article on how to create an SEO Dashboard report using Data Studio.
+There are already a few well-organized guides to get you started with Data Studio in SEO (that helped me A LOT in the early days), and here are a few to get you started:

 - How to build an SEO dashboard in Google Data Studio

 - How To Build A Complete SEO Dashboard

 - 3 Quick-Win Google Data Studio Tips for SEO Reporting

 - GUIDE TO GOOGLE DATA STUDIO DASHBOARDS FOR SEO